javiermontanana/grade5theory/_ah-very-basics/basic.md

 If we start counting up from middle C, the next C is note number 8.
 This is called a distance (or interval) of an octave.

-(When we count distances between notes, how many notes apart they are, we will always count both the bottom and top one.)
+(When we count intervals,
+we will always count both the bottom and top one.)

+An interval is just the way we describe the distance between two picthes.
+There is a whole chapter on intervals, where you will learn to fully describe any interval, but for now you should know that the interval between a C and the next C is an octave.

+Same for any other letter-name.
 As we have 7 note-names, wherever we start counting from, note number 8 will always be the same letter as note number 1.

 ## tones and semitones

-so far we have learnt about all the different
+So far we have learnt about all the different notes and their different names.

+We know that when two notes are next each other on the staff, we say they are one step away.
+But not all the steps are the same size.
+Some of the neighbours are closer than others.

+The bigger steps we call a tone, and the smaller steps a semitone.
+A step of a semitone is half the size of a tone.

+piano white keys

 Tone and semitone are ways to describe the distance between two notes.